gregod/addon-usbhid-to-mqtt/README.md

 This addon processes tokens from card or barcode readers that use a virtual USB keyboard to type number codes followed by an "Enter" key.

-Maintenance Status: Unmaintained / Experimental Software
+Maintenance Status: Unmaintained / Experimental Software.
+I am not using this myself anymore but will leave the current state online.
+If i do push dependency updates they are untested on real hardware.

 ## Installation
 This addon is available through the repository https://github.com/gregod/hassio-addon-repo.
 See the [Homeassistant Documentation](https://www.home-assistant.io/hassio/installing_third_party_addons/) for installation instructions.